nabto/edge-device-webrtc/README.md

 these cameras often come with their own toolchains and libraries tailored to the platform.

-A Dockerfile is provided in `./cross_build` that demonstrates how to cross compile the example application and all dependencies.
-The example build is for `aarch64`.
+Dockerfiles are provided in `./cross_build` that demonstrate how to cross compile the example application and all dependencies.
+For instance, see `Dockerfile.aarch64` for an arm64 cross build that works with e.g. Raspberry Pi.
 To adopt to a custom toolchain, adjust the Dockerfile to include and use the custom toolchain.
-Assuming the custom toolchain is available in "camera-toolchain.tar.gz", it can be installed it into the image by modifying the Dockerfile as follows:
+Assuming the custom toolchain is available in "camera-toolchain.tar.gz", it can be installed it into the image as follows (as seen in `Dockerfile.sigmastar`)

 ```
 RUN apt-get update && apt-get install git build-essential cmake curl file tar -y